Living In Toronto - GTA - Explore Toronto Neighbourhoods

 Kitchener Real Estate

 Some neighbourhoods have beautiful older homes with large, mature trees lining the streets.
 There are neighbourhoods within the city that are very popular with families, such as Country Hills and Glen Cairn.
 Cherry Hill is a fantastic neighbourhood to find more affordable multi-family dwellings.
-The price of a house is from the high $500,000 to the mid $600,000s.
-You can still find apartment-condos and townhomes from the mid $300,000s to the mid $400,000s.

 There are more than 350,000 people living in Markham Ontario.
 It’s located in the heart of the GTA, just 30kms away from Toronto’s downtown core.
 The city is known for its incredibly diverse community.
 It also has award-winning community planning and community services.
 Its strong local economy and rich history is part of why many people choose to call Markham home.

 Residents in Markham can enjoy multiple events throughout the year, such as the Taste of Asia Festival, Markham Jazz Festival, and Markham Festival of Lights.

 Markham Museum - The museum is a great place to learn about Markham’s rich history.
 This large, 25-acre site has changing exhibits, school programs, programs for the public, events, research facilities, and is also an event venue that you can rent.

 Flato Markham Theatre - Markham hosts more than 300 live performances each year.
 It’s one of Canada’s top theatres.
 It offers incredible programs and camps for children and the community.